Macro Calculator

 Consult with a registered dietitian or nutritionist if you have medical conditions, are pregnant, have specific dietary restrictions, or need personalized nutrition advice beyond general recommendations.

-A: While consistency is important, being within 5-10% of your targets is generally acceptable.
+While consistency is important, being within 5-10% of your targets is generally acceptable.
 Focus on weekly averages rather than daily perfection.
+Research shows that 80% consistency over time yields better results than 100% consistency for a few weeks followed by giving up.

-A: Protein is typically the most important macro to prioritize, especially for active individuals.
+Protein is typically the most important macro to prioritize, especially for active individuals.
 It supports muscle building, recovery, and satiety.
+Studies show that hitting your protein target has 90% of the impact on body composition, while carb and fat timing are more about performance and energy.

-A: While technically possible, focusing on whole, nutrient-dense foods will provide better health outcomes and performance than processed foods.
+While technically possible, focusing on whole, nutrient-dense foods will provide better health outcomes and performance than processed foods.
+The "if it fits your macros" (IIFYM) approach works for body composition but may not support optimal health, recovery, or performance in the long term.

-A: Recalculate when your weight changes by 5-10 pounds, your activity level changes significantly, or you switch to a different goal.
+Recalculate when your weight changes by 5-10 pounds, your activity level changes significantly, or you switch to a different goal.
+Most people benefit from recalculating every 4-6 weeks, but listen to your body - if you're consistently hungry or not seeing progress, it may be time to adjust.

-Q: What if I can't hit my macro targets?
+What if I can't hit my macro targets consistently?

-A: Start by prioritizing protein, then work on the other macros.
+Start by prioritizing protein, then work on the other macros.
 It's better to be consistent with what you can manage than to give up entirely.
+Focus on one macro at a time - master protein first, then add carb timing, then fine-tune fats.
+Progress over perfection.

 Did you know that...?